aildnont/covid-cxr/README.md

   explanations
 #### DATA
 - **IMG_DIM**: Desired target size of image after preprocessing
+- **VIEWS**: List of types of chest X-ray views to include.
+By default, posteroanterior and anteroposterior views are included.
 - **VAL_SPLIT**: Fraction of the data allocated to the validation set
 - **TEST_SPLIT**: Fraction of the data allocated to the test set
 - **NUM_RSNA_IMGS**: Number of images from the RSNA dataset that you wish